“Can I get teacher’s retirement and Social Security?”

 These intricate Social Security regulations and how differently they may affect a worker’s retirement income make it critical that you plan ahead and prepare.
 Before you make your elections on your teacher’s pension, you must consider how your monthly cash flow would change with a spouse’s death.

 As a teacher, you have plenty to keep up with and these complex rules on Social Security don’t make it any easier.
-But don’t let it get to you.
-Instead, get informed on these rules so you can make best decisions for you and your family.
+That’s why it’s important to have a quick and easy source of information at your disposal so can make the best decisions for you and your family.